SabauEduard/OOP/Proiect2_Employees/README.md

 3. Date hire_date

 Input verification is conducted to see if type conversion to int, string and int is possible.
-Moreover, the day needs to actually exist in said month the month needs to be an actual month, not necessarily lowercase, no restriction for the year but the date as a whole needs to be before the current date.
+Moreover, the day needs to actually exist in said month, the month needs to be the name of an actual month, not necessarily lowercase, no restriction for the year but the date as a whole needs to be before the current date.

 ## Class Part_time